 A meteor in the sky.

-the luminous phenomenon observed when a meteoroid is heated by its entry into the earth's atmosphere; shooting star; falling star
+- the luminous phenomenon observed when a meteoroid is heated by its entry into the earth's atmosphere; shooting star; falling star

-loosely a meteoroid or meteorite
+- loosely a meteoroid or meteorite

 - Meteorol. any atmospheric phenomenon, as precipitation, lightning, or a rainbow

 Origin of meteorMiddle English ; from Medieval Latin meteorum ; from Classical Greek meteōron, plural meteōra, things in the air ; from meteōros, lifted up, in air ; from meta, beyond (see meta-) + eōra, a hovering in the air (akin to aeirein, to lift up)

 Origin of meteorMiddle English metheour, atmospheric phenomenon, from Old French meteore, from Medieval Latin meteōrum, from Greek meteōron, astronomical phenomenon, from neuter of meteōros, high in the air : meta-, meta- + -āoros, lifted; akin to āeirein, to lift up; see wer-1 in Indo-European roots.